anandtailwinds/majordomo-ai-docs/golang-api/IngestPipelineInfo.md

 ### NewIngestPipelineInfo

-`func NewIngestPipelineInfo(workspace string, userName string, name string, dataStoreName string, inputFilter InputFilter, inputType InputTypes, ingestType IngestTypes, createdAt int64, lastUpdate int64, ) *IngestPipelineInfo`
+`func NewIngestPipelineInfo(workspace string, createdBy string, name string, dataStoreName string, inputFilter InputFilter, inputType InputTypes, ingestType IngestTypes, createdAt int64, lastUpdate int64, ) *IngestPipelineInfo`

 NewIngestPipelineInfo instantiates a new IngestPipelineInfo object This constructor will assign default values to properties that have it defined,